IBM/aspera-cli/docs/README.erb.md

 ## Using specific transfer ports

 By default transfer nodes are expected to use ports TCP/UDP 33001.
 The web UI enforces that.
-The option `default_ports` ([yes]/no) allows <%=$cmd%> to retrieve the server ports from an API call (download_setup) which reads the information from `aspera.conf` on the server.
+The option `default_ports` ([yes]/no) allows <%=cmd%> to retrieve the server ports from an API call (download_setup) which reads the information from `aspera.conf` on the server.

 # Plugin: Aspera Transfer Service

 ATS is usable either :

-* from an AoC subscription : <%=$cmd%> aoc admin ats : use AoC authentication
+* from an AoC subscription : <%=cmd%> aoc admin ats : use AoC authentication

-* or from an IBM Cloud subscription : <%=$cmd%> ats : use IBM Cloud API key authentication
+* or from an IBM Cloud subscription : <%=cmd%> ats : use IBM Cloud API key authentication

 ## IBM Cloud ATS : creation of api key